krezio/GTPS-Auto-backup/README.md

 If you encounter any issues during the setup or usage of the bot, please create a new issue in the repository or contact me through discord.

-If you encounter any issues during the setup or usage of the bot, please refer to the troubleshooting section in this document or create a new issue in the repository.